anacmamede/py_dss_toolkit/README.md

 - Extract Simulation results directly into pandas DataFrames.
 - Built on top of `py-dss-interface`.

-## 🚀 What Can You Do With py-dss-tools?
+## 🚀 What Can You Do With py-dss-toolkit?

 ### 🔍 1.
 Model Exploration and Manipulation